danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 In programming, both width and height are called "variables" — another important concept.
 Variables are used to store data and information in a computer program.
 You can think of variables as a kitchen container, in which you can put different types of things (like food, kitchen utensils, etc.) in a given container, replace them with other things, and store them for later retrieval.
 There are two main types of variables: "local variables" that are defined within a structure or a function, can only be used within that block of code; and "global variables" that can be used anywhere in the code.
 Global variables need to be defined before the setup of the program, usually in the first few lines of code.

-In the sample code example, the value behind `windowWidth` is the width of the window set as the canvas width (as illustrated in Line 2).
+In the previous exercise, the value in the sample code (line 2) behind `windowWidth` is the width of the window set as the canvas width.
 To continue the analogy, a container with the name "width" (as we have just typed in the web console) is labeled and stores the value.
 The program is able to retrieve the measurement of the canvas by using the variable `width` and this value can be changed according to your window width, and can be retrieved and displayed using the web console.
 (You can also use the variables `width` and `height` in other parts of your sketch, and for other purposes.)

 It is important to note that you can also assign your own variable names (in other words, you can create your own type of container and store other values).